 First we need to empower our MPs to raise the level of debate so that our representatives deliver better outcomes.
 We can do this by attaching a vigorously independent Parliamentary Policy Office (PPO) to our National Assembly modeled after the Congressional Budget Office in America.
 The PPO would analyse policies and issue informed and increasingly respected opinions.
 Check this sample report to get an idea.

 We don't need to pass new laws to increase the number of women in parliament.
-There is already three times more women there than in 2000 and this should keep on rising.
-We certainly do not need any perverse recommendations like double candidacy because this denies citizens the basic privilege of voting with their feet.
+There are already three times more women there than in 2000 and this should keep on rising.
+We certainly do not need any perverse recommendations like double candidacy because this denies citizens the basic privilege of vot ar lipie.

 And finally our main parties should have their electoral manifestos released at least 3 weeks before election day.
 So that voters get an opportunity to sniff them out.